tom6931/PSSS/README.md

 pip install wheel
 pip install elastic-blast==1.0.0
 ```
 Below is a command that runs an ElasticBLAST search of your query against a database.
-The query is already in an S3 bucket and a database provided by the NCBI is used.
+The query is already in an S3 bucket and an NCBI database is used.
 You will need to substitute your real results bucket name and replace REPLACEME with your own token (which should be unique for each search).
-This command should take less than 10 minutes to run.
+This search should take less than 10 minutes.

 ```
 elastic-blast submit --query s3://elasticblast-jgiworkshop-394212713216/R219596/ETNvirmetaSPAdes_5/IMG_Data/184068.assembled.fna --db ref_viruses_rep_genomes --program blastn --num-nodes 2 --results s3://elasticblast-USERNAME/results/REPLACEME/ -- -evalue 0.00001 -max_target_seqs 500  -perc_identity 95 -outfmt "6 std qlen slen staxid ssciname"
 ```

-This may take a few minutes to return while it submits.
-After the submission, you may monitor the results by running:
+This command will take a few minutes to return while it submits.
+After it returns, you may monitor the results by running:
 ```
 elastic-blast status --results s3://elasticblast-USERNAME/results/REPLACEME
 ```